Practice Operations

 FAQ

-Questions teams ask before practice-operations work begins.
+Questions teams usually ask before practice-operations work begins.

 Is this mainly operations strategy?